 We were very lucky to accompanied by Geoff Cole and Viv Astling from Birmingham Trees for Life on two visits, one to The Lickeys located to the southwest of Birmingham and, one to Sutton Park at the north of the city.

-Here are some questions you might want to ask your class as you watch the video:
+Here are some questions you might want to ask your class about the video:

 Listening to and mapping sounds: